git-town/git-town/documentation/commands/ship.md

 If you have a pull request for your branch on GitHub and the environment variable `GIT_TOWN_GITHUB_TOKEN` set to a GitHub personal access token with access to your repositories, it will squash merge the pull request through the Github API.
+It will also update the base branch for any pull requests against your branch.

 #### OPTIONS